 Focus and Scope

 Journal of English Language Pedagogy, Literature, and Culture (Jelpedlic) is the research journal for the Teaching of English, Literature & Culture.
-It publishes research-based (qualitative or quantitative) articles, reviews, and poems that reflect on every aspect of English teaching.
-The journal also considers new developments in literacy, drama, film, literacy studies, literature, language, media, and new technologies as they pertain to the teaching of English.
+It publishes research-based (qualitative or quantitative) articles and reviews that reflect on every aspect of English teaching.
+The journal also considers new developments in literacy studies, literature, drama, film, language media, and new technologies as they pertain to the teaching of English as a foreign language (TEFL).

 Peer Review Process